 The PowerPC 970MP chip that animates the Quad is a beast, consuming up to 100W at peak load and throwing off a lot of heat in the process... a lot!
-To keep that chip running cool and comfortable, Apple resorted to liquid cooling, not unlike a car engine - cooling fluid, fluid lines, one or more pumps to move the fluid through the lines and finally, a radiator.
-Variable speed fans drive outside air past the radiator and propel that air out the back of the case, carrying with it the heat that the LCS has transferred from the two PowerPC 970MP chips to the cooling fluid and ultimately to the radiator.
+To keep that chip running cool and comfortable, Apple resorted to a liquid cooling system (LCS), not unlike the cooling system that a car engine uses - cooling fluid, fluid lines, one or more pumps to move the fluid through the lines and finally, a radiator.
+Variable speed fans drive outside air past the radiator and propel that air out of the back of the case, carrying with it the heat that the LCS has transferred from the two PowerPC 970MP chips to the cooling fluid and ultimately to the radiator.